slowernews/wisdom-tldr/README.md

 > *'If you want to go fast, go alone.
 If you want to go far, go together.' -- African proverb*

+> *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

-> *'A manager should make himself 2 questions a day:<br>
+> *'A manager should make himself 2 questions a day: <br>
-«What is important to accomplish?» (where are you going)<br>
+«What is important to accomplish?» (where are you going) <br>
-«Where was I uncomfortable the day before?» (what went right and where do you need support)<br>
+«Where was I uncomfortable the day before?» (what went right and where do you need support) <br>
 The speed that you offload your stuff will be the speed of your team.'*